jswoboda/GeoDataPython/README.rst

  Test               Description
  ================== ===========
- subplots_test.py   overlays Ne data in transparent and contour forms in two panels plottingtest3d.py  quad plot of radar beams, and three cool image/radar overlays (python 2.7 only) rangevtime.py      of the radar only altitudeslicev2.py
+ subplots_test.py   overlays Ne data in transparent and contour forms in two panels plottingtest3d.py  quad plot of radar beams, and three cool image/radar overlays rangevtime.py      of the radar only altitudeslicev2.py
  ================== ===========